folkehelseinstituttet/Fhi.Frontend.Style/src/icons/README.md

 # Icons setup

 ## Principle
-Icons are generated using the `generateIconsMap.js` node script.
-This generates a SASS file `_generated-icons-map.scss` that holds a SASS map variable, which is imported in the `_icon.variables.scss`.
+A list of file names and content is generated using the `generateIconsMap.js` node script, which fetches all the svg files in the `svg-icons` directory here.
+This generates a SASS file `_generated-icons-map.scss` that holds a SASS map variable, which in turn is used to generate icon css classes like this; `.icon-[file-name]` with property `background-image: url([encoded svg content]);`.

 ### Source files
 Icons should only be of SVG type, placed in the `/src/icons/svg-icons/[source-type]/` directory.
-The file names must be uniqe, even if in different directories.
-The file names will be the name of the icon classes.
-Eg. the `chevron-down.svg` will end up in an `.icon-chevron-down` css class in the style sheet.
+The file names must be uniqe, even if in different sub directories.

 The color of the icon, either fill or stroke, should be set with the placeholder `%%COLOR%%` like this: `fill="%%COLOR%%"` / `stroke="%%COLOR%%`.
 It will be replaced by the default `$icons-color` SASS variable that might be overridden before importing this library in your project.